MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-sjd.md

 ### Step 1: Export SJD from Azure Synapse workspace

-The focus of Step 1 is on exporting the SJD from Azure Synapse workspace to OneLake in json format.
+The focus of Step 1 is on exporting SJD from Azure Synapse workspace to OneLake in json format.
 This process is as follows:

 * **1.1) Import SJD migration notebook** to Fabric workspace.
 [This notebook](NEEDLINK) exports all SJDs from a given Azure Synapse workspace to an intermediate directory in OneLake.
 Synapse API is used to export SJD.
 * **1.2) Configure the parameters** in the first command to export SJD to an intermediate storage (OneLake).
 This only exports the json metadata file.